 Scalability – Most of these vendors design their platform to scale with as many customers and sources as possible.
 As long as such design decisions are incorporated, the scale is not an issue and any kind of requirements can be dealt with.
 Most of the tools get bogged down when the scale increases.
 We have had clients who tried running a scraping tool for a complete day to extract data from a huge site, and their laptops died.

 Monitoring – Monitoring is rarely accompanied with any DIY solution.
 Imagine if you use a tool to extract data from a site every week, and that site changes structure almost every month.
 Such issues are taken care of with a hosted solution because their platforms have alert mechanisms in place.

 Fail-over and Support – Support is largely provided by vendors if anything goes wrong with the crawl jobs or if data hasn’t arrived on time.
 Basically, life is too easy there.
 When it’s a tool you’re using, you’re at the mercy of the support centre.

 From clients- To add some reality to this concept, here are few verbatim queries we have received in the past.

-Irrespective of one-time or recurring requirements, large-scale crawls always require monitoring and support, whereas recurring requirements call for continuous monitoring, be it small-scale or large-scale.
-You can take a shot at using a scraping tool if cost of interacting with a vendor for eliciting your small requirements are higher than you trying out a scraping tool.
-The essence is, if crawl is not your forte, then its best to be with a vendor because crawling is a painful workflow in itself.
-For more details on how Data as a Service helps, read on here.
+Irrespective of onetime or recurring requirements, large-scale crawls always require monitoring and support, whereas recurring requirements call for continuous monitoring, be it small-scale or large-scale.
+You can take a shot at using a scraping tool if the cost of interacting with a vendor for eliciting your small requirements are higher than you trying out a scraping tool.
+The essence is, if the crawl is not your forte, then it’s best to be with a vendor because crawling is a painful workflow in itself.
+For more details, on how Data as a Service helps, read on here.